harveyt/harveyt.github.io/_posts/2015-01-10-tools-of-the-trade.markdown

 editor I use, see below), and [Git], but has things like fonts, SSH, X11, shell and scripts configurations.

-All my configuration is stored as a [Git] repository, which is remotely hosted in the "Cloud" on [Bitbucket].
+All my configuration is stored as a [Git] private repository, which is remotely hosted on [Bitbucket].
 The configuration is portable to any machine/platform I use frequently; Mac OS X, Windows, and Linux.